Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>An easy, not so busy working day (*hahaha that was a fluke rhyme :P*)</sub>

 <sub>I meditated in the morning, so that's early good thing done for the day.
-And later I read a looot. :)</sub>
+And later I read a looot. (random all, mostly tweets & stuffs linked there) :)</sub>

 <sub>I was a little sad, but certainly more empowered after reading [this toot](https://toots.dgplug.org/web/statuses/104329119064552231) (I'm quoting it below).</sub>